aws-samples/amazon-sagemaker-endpoint-deployment-of-siamese-network-with-torchserve/README.md

 |:--:|
 | **Fig. 1 - Twin Neural Network Architecture**|

+Now that Fast.ai is installed, we can define this model architecture in pure PyTorch for Fast.ai training.
+Specifically, we will load the pre-trained encoding network from PyTorch, and define our customised FCN, before passing the images through both.

 #### Encoding Network

-Now that Fast.ai is installed, we can create an image transformation pipeline to prepare our model for Fast.ai training.
-First, we will load the encoding network and the FCN and pass the images through both.
-For the encoding network, `ResNet50` is used, as an example, with its pre-trained weights, and the last fully connected layer is removed.[I'm not sure what you mean by this - do you mean it's not shown in the sample commands, or it's been removed from the process?]
+For the encoding network, `ResNet50` is used, as an example, with its pre-trained weights, and the last fully connected layer is removed to be replaced by our own FCN in the following step.

 ```python
 import torchvision.models as models